 This program is excellent for a CrossFitter who wants to break through a squatting plateau while continuing with their regular gym programming.

-This program was developed by Sergey Smolov, a Russian master of sport.
+This program was developed by Sergey Smolov, a Russian master of the sport.
 It claims that an athlete can enhance their squat form by up to 100 lbs.
-We all know in reality a majority of people hardly get to three quarters of this within the timeframe of the program which is 13 weeks.
+We all know in reality a majority of people hardly get to three-quarters of this within the timeframe of the program which is 13 weeks.

 The way the program is structured is such that you have 13 weeks divided into 5 cycles.
-The first cycle starts with 2 weeks of prep and thereafter a base mesocycle phase that lasts 4 weeks.
+The first cycle starts with 2 weeks of prep and after that a base mesocycle phase that lasts 4 weeks.
 In this phase, you squat 3 times a week using 81% to 90% of your 1RM.
 This program targets experienced lifters who have about 1 year of active lifting.
-The beauty with this program is that it is flexible and can be easily tailored into a CrossFit training schedule.
+The beauty of this program is that it is flexible and can be easily tailored to a CrossFit training schedule.

 20 Rep Squat Routine